pratham-mesh/django-notes-app-jenkins/README.md

-# Simple Notes App for TWS Community for Testing Webhook
+# Simple Notes App for TWS Community for Test webhook
 This is a simple notes app built with React and Django.

 ## Requirements